ChaimW25/OOP_Task3/README.md

 ## Directed Weighted Graph

-In this task we implemented interfaces that creates a Directed Weighted Graph build from nodes and edges, later, we implemented algorithms class which run algorithms on the graph and w created a GUI to present our code in a graphic way.
+In this task we implemented interfaces that creates a Directed Weighted Graph build from nodes and edges, later, we implemented algorithms class which run algorithms on the graph and then created a GUI to present our code in a graphic way.